br3ndonland/R-proteomics-Nrf1/README.md

   - Ioannidis JPA.
 Extrapolating from animals to humans. *Sci.
 Transl.
 Med.* 4:151ps15 (2012). [https://doi.org/10.1126/scitranslmed.3004631](https://doi.org/10.1126/scitranslmed.3004631)
   - Lorsch JR, Collins FS, Lippincott-Schwartz J. Fixing problems with cell lines: Technologies and policies can improve authentication. *Science* 346:1452–1453 (2014). [https://doi.org/10.1126/science.1259110](https://doi.org/10.1126/science.1259110)
   - Martin B, Ji S, Maudsley S, Mattson MP.
 'Control' laboratory rodents are metabolically morbid: Why it matters. *PNAS* 107:6127–6133 (2010). [https://doi.org/10.1073/pnas.0912955107](https://doi.org/10.1073/pnas.0912955107)
-- The scientific journal *eLife* is a leader in reproducible data analysis and publishing.
-I particularly enjoy the [eLife Labs blog](https://elifesciences.org/labs).
 - *Nature* ironically reports on the reproducibility crisis, while continuing to publishing trendy irreproducible articles weekly.
   - Baker M. 1,500 scientists lift the lid on reproducibility. *Nature* 533:452–454 (2016). [https://doi.org/10.1038/533452a](https://doi.org/10.1038/533452a)
   - Shen H. Interactive notebooks: Sharing the code. *Nature* 515:151–2 (2014). [https://doi.org/10.1038/515151a](https://doi.org/10.1038/515151a)
+- The scientific journal *eLife* is a leader in reproducible data analysis and publishing.
+I particularly enjoy the [eLife Labs blog](https://elifesciences.org/labs).
+The Editor-in-Chief, Nobel laureate Randy Schekman, has written about the [reproducibility crisis](https://elifesciences.org/articles/31697) and the [damaging effects of luxury journals](http://www.theguardian.com/commentisfree/2013/dec/09/how-journals-nature-science-cell-damage-science).
+Naomi Penfold, Innovation Officer at eLife, has made me aware of many of the [tools below](#tools).
 - The citation style used above is my own custom style that I used in my [dissertation](http://hdl.handle.net/2142/72961).
 It combines aspects of the Nature and BioMed Central (BMC) styles.
 The style is informative, concise, and light on punctuation and formatting.

 #### Tools